NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 The GDC Data Model is a representation of data stored in the GDC.
 It is used to retrieve, submit, update, and delete data.
 Although the GDC Data Model may contain some cyclic elements, it can be helpful to think of it as a [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) composed of interconnected **entities**.
 Each entity in the GDC has a set of properties and links.

-* **Properties** are key-value pairs associated with a entity.
+* **Properties** are key-value pairs associated with an entity.
 Properties cannot be nested, which means that the value must be numerical, boolean, or a string, and cannot be another key-value set.
 Properties can be either required or optional.
 The following properties are of particular importance in constructing the GDC Data Model:
     * **Type** is a required property for all entities.
 Entity types include `project`, `case`, `demographic`, `sample`, `read_group` and others.
     * **System properties** are properties used in GDC system operation and maintenance, that cannot be modified except under special circumstances.
     * **Unique keys** are properties, or combinations of properties, that can be used to uniquely identify the entity in the GDC.
 For example, the tuple (combination) of `[ project_id, submitter_id ]` is a unique key for most entities, which means that although `submitter_id` does not need to be unique in GDC, it must be unique within a project.